BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Terror
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **The Lord of Lorien** `PASSIVE` - Celeborn gains a free Will point each turn.
+- **The Lord of Lorien** `PASSIVE`

+Celeborn gains a free Will point each turn.
 If it is not spent by the end of the turn, then the point is lost.

-- **Battle Wisdom** `PASSIVE` - Friendly Lothlorien Warrior models within 3" of Celeborn gain a bonus of +1 To Wound when making Strikes.
+- **Battle Wisdom** `PASSIVE`

+Friendly Lothlorien Warrior models within 3" of Celeborn gain a bonus of +1 To Wound when making Strikes.

 </div>